aslibaharapay/CarSimulation/README.md

 mvn clean spring-boot:run

-This will start a backend listening on port 8080 so make sure port 8080 is available
+This will start a backend listening on port 8080 so make sure port 8080 is available.

 ## Starting the frontend